 Android Wear smartwatches so far

-The Android Wear smartwatch selection is expanding, but you can only buy the LG, Samsung and Motorola models right now.
-Sony and Asus watches are coming soon, and LG has another up its sleeve.
+The Android Wear smartwatch selection is expanding, already you can buy models from LG, Samsung, Motorola, Sony and Asus and more are on the way.

 This beautiful watch face has a 1.56-inch LCD display that boasts a 320 x 290 resolution and 205 pixels per inch.
 It's protected by Gorilla Glass 3 and costs $250 (£200, around AU$275)

 Sticking with that authentic watch styling, there are no charging contacts or USB ports.
 Motorola went with an inductive wireless charger, giving us a wire-free reason to own that Qi-compatible Nexus charger sold in the Google Play Store.

 It doesn't feature a privacy-invasive camera like the Galaxy Gear and Gear 2 either.
 This just didn't fit into the classic design, according to Motorola.
 Also, unlike Samsung's non-Android Wear watches, it supports more phones than its own Moto X.

 Moto 360 blends familiar Android menus like Google Now and Hangouts messages with a sophisticated-looking digital watchface, and Motorola touts just-as-premium strap materials that remain comfortable.

 LG G Watch R is even rounder

-One-upping Motorola's smartwatch is the LG G Watch R that's due out this fall.
-It boasts what LG loves to refer to as the first full-circle watch powered by Android Wear.
+One-upping Motorola's smartwatch is the LG G Watch R. It boasts what LG loves to refer to as the first full-circle watch powered by Android Wear.

 It's true.
 Moto 360's display doesn't form a complete circle.
 It has a blank spot at the bottom.
 This chin or horizon line houses its screen components instead of needing a blank circular bezel for the task.

-Moto 360 isn't ideal for analog watch faces, and LG think it has a solution.
+Moto 360 isn't ideal for analog watch faces, and LG thinks it has a solution.
 LG G Watch R uses a circular bezel on its smaller 1.3-inch Plastic OLED screen, but covers it up with second-hand tick marks.

-Some people think this looks more like a real watch, while others call it a diver's watch and don't want to wait until it until the Autumn release date or pay its likely expensive price (so far £220 in the UK).
+Some people think this looks more like a real watch, while others call it a diver's watch and don't want to pay the roughly £210/$350 that it costs.